saadbess/login-app/README.md

 # login-app
-User login system using Node.js, MongoDB and Passport (authentication middleware for Node).
+User login system using Node.js, MongoDB, Passport (authentication middleware for Node) and BCrypt.